 We dropped off the car at Sixt, no sweat, no bother, no checks, because we’d reduced our excess to zero.
 After 2 bad experiences using 3rd party excess insurance recently we’d highly recommend you do this.

-Another bus ride to the terminal, swaying precariously shouldering heavy packs, and we entered the over-populated mosh pit that is the Stanstead terminal.
+Another bus ride to the terminal, swaying precariously shouldering heavy packs and trekking gear, and we entered the over-populated mosh pit that is the Stanstead terminal.

 Seriously, Stanstead is the pits.
 It’s clean, modern and staff are generally friendly, but there’s nowhere to sit, no power points for charging and some of the toilets were off the scale disgusting.
 You could treat your customers better than this Stanstead, build seats not more shops.